-Institution Name: 🗾 Ferris State University
+Institution Name: Ferris State e University

 Capital Outlay Code:

 Project Title: Center for Virtual Learning

-Project Focus:  Academic Research Administrative/Support

-Type of Project: Renovation Addition New Construction
+Project Focus: Type of Project: Academic Research Addition Administrative/SupportNew Construction

-Approximate Square Footage: 100,000
+Approximate Square Footage: 64,000

 Total Estimated Cost: \$29,500,000

 Estimated Duration of Project: 2019

-Is the Five-Year Plan posted on the institution's public internet site? \square Yes \square No Is the requested project the top priority in the Five-Year Capital Outlay Plan? \square Yes \square No
+Is the Five-Year Plan posted on the institution's public internet site? \Box Yes \Box No Is the requested project the top priority in the Five-Year Capital Outlay Plan? \Box Yes \Box No

-Project purpose.
+Project purpose:

 The Center for Virtual Learning will address mission-critical needs for Ferris State University.
 It will create a physical location to bring together the University's online education efforts, while providing program development support and preparation for faculty engaged in virtual education.
-It will house academic programs incorporating a significant virtual learning component that are in need of a modern facility- Digital Media, Information Systems and Intelligence (ISI), Career, Technical and Teacher Education, and Criminal Justice.
-It will draw these programs together at the core of the Big Rapids campus.
+It will house academic programs incorporating a significant virtual learning component that are in need of a modern facility- Digital Media; Information Security and Intelligence (ISI); Career and Technical Education; Teacher Education; and online programs.
+It will draw these programs together at the core of the Big Rapids campus, adjacent to the University library.

-Scope of the project.
+Scope of the project:

 This project involves two buildings.
 The first is Bishop Hall, a six-floor dormitory built in 1967, which was renovated to accommodate classrooms and offices in the early 1980s, where the majority of the programs to be housed in the Center for Virtual Learning are currently located.
-The condition and challenges of this building are described below and in the response to #5 provided.
-Given the poor condition, construction and ongoing maintenance challenges, this building will be razed and replaced with additional residence hall parking.
-The second is Vandercook Hall, an under-utilized low-rise residence hall.
+The condition and challenges of this building are described below and in the response to #5 (page 7) provided.
+Given the poor condition, construction, and ongoing maintenance challenges, this building will be razed.
+The second is Vandercook Hall, an outdated low-rise residence hall.
 Because this is adjacent to the library and in the core academic area of the University, the renovation and expansion of this building is ideal and outlined in the University's master plan.

 The programs in Bishop Hall have far outgrown this facility, forcing pieces of these programs to be spread throughout the Ferris State University campus.
-The five classrooms and computer lab in this building are small and have support pillars which impede the students' view of instructional materials.
+The five classrooms and computer lab in this building are small and have structural support pillars which impede the students' view of instructional materials.
 Consequently, classes taught there have to be kept small, which is inefficient and expensive.
 The current facility is outdated, with multiple health and safety challenges that are cost prohibitive to address in a permanent fashion.

-This proposal outlines a major renovation of, and addition to, Vandercook Hall, resulting in an academic facility of 100,000 gross square feet.
-This building is in the center of campus and underutilized after the completion of North Hall, a new state-of-the-art 402-bed residence on central campus.
+This proposal outlines a major renovation of, and addition to, Vandercook Hall, resulting in an academic facility of 64,000 gross square feet.
 The Center for Virtual Learning will serve as one of the core academic buildings on the campus quad, promoting students' access to University facilities and services, reducing pedestrian-vehicular interaction, traffic congestion and improving safety, while at the same time reducing operating costs.